ZPESystems/Ansible/examples/playbooks/system-roles/Nodegrid_Backups/Readme.md

 ## Execute the Backup Process

 The playbook [ng_backup.yaml](ng_backup.yaml) creates a backup for each of the Nodegrid devices and stores them in the Control Node.
-This playbook has a variable named `backup_files_directory` which defines the main path for the backup files (default value: `/var/local/file_manager/admin_group/backup`).
+This playbook has a variable named `nodegrid_backup_files_directory` which defines the main path for the backup files (default value: `/var/local/file_manager/admin_group/backup`).
 Furthermore, the playbook executes the backup filtering logic on the Control Node according to the requirements defined at the beginning of this document.

 To execute the playbook: